colin-stubbs/corelightathome-docker/README.md

 Refer to: https://corelight.com/blog/corelight-at-home

-Running Corelight@Home this way basically makes https://github.com/corelight/raspi-corelight unnecessary, which is great because it's garbage.
+Running Corelight@Home this way basically makes https://github.com/corelight/raspi-corelight unnecessary, though the install script in that repo is what the container build process has originally been based upon.

-Though the script in that repo is what the container build process has been based on.
+Running Corelight in a container is my preferred option.
+It is great because it's kind of a mess to install and run Corelight direct on the O/S and means you'll also wind up in a feature quagmire of support issues between O/S and Corelight packages.

-NOTE: This container now uses the `corelight-update` package to manage updates to the following,
+NOTE: This container now optionally uses the `corelight-update` package to manage updates to the following,
 1. GeoIP database content, assuming that you have a Maxmind GeoIP license to use, refer to https://www.maxmind.com/en/geolite2/signup
 2. Suricata rules,
   a.
 From whatever sources you configure in ./corelight-update/configs/defaultPolicy/db-config.yaml, e.g. CrowdStrike Intelligence (if you have an appropriate subscription!)